 [Heading inserted by No. 22 of 2012 s.
 39.]

-52. Chief executive officer of Authority becomes FES Commissioner
+52. CEO of Authority (FESA) becomes FES Commissioner

 (1) The person holding office as the chief executive officer of the Authority in accordance with section 19 of the former Act immediately before the transfer time is to be taken to have been appointed as the FES Commissioner on the same terms and conditions.